ujjwalsh/store/README.md

 * Optimized serialization instances for many types from base, vector, bytestring, text, containers, time, template-haskell, and more.

-* TH and GHC Generics based generation of Store instances for datatypes
+* TH and GHC Generics based generation of Store instances for datatypes.

 * TH generation of testcases.